ghc/ghc/docs/users_guide/debugging.rst

     :type: dynamic

     Turn on linearity checking in GHC.
-Currently, some optimizations in GHC might not preserve linearity and they valid programs might fail Linear Core Lint.
+Currently, some optimizations in GHC might not preserve linearity and there are valid programs that fail Linear Core Lint.
     In the near future, this option will be removed and folded into normal Core Lint.